August 23, 2022

 American Dental Association (ADA) Dental Unit Waterline Maintenance Recommendations

-Similar to the FDA, the ADA reiterates the standards for safe water and dental waterline maintenance that were put forth by the EPA and CDC.
+Similar to the FDA, the ADA standard behind and reiterates the standards for safe water and dental waterline maintenance that were put forth by the EPA and CDC.
 They also provide a near word-for-word DO’s and DON’Ts list that the FDA produced.

 You can check out the ADA Do’s and Don’ts for Maintaining Dental Unit Water Lines here.

-Each of these agencies have built a foundation for legislation that will be used and enforced through the regulatory bodies mentioned below.
+Each of these agencies have built a foundation for legislation that is enforced through the regulatory bodies mentioned below.

 Regulatory Bodies that Enforce the Standards Set for Safe Water and Dental Unit Waterlines